protesilaos/tempus-themes/README.md

 - [Tempus themes **Xterm**](https://gitlab.com/protesilaos/tempus-themes-xterm)

 ### External project integrations

+*These may not be in sync with the current state of my project.*

 - [Oomox](https://gitlab.com/actionless/oomox): graphical application for generating different color variations of a Numix-based and Materia (ex-Flat-Plat) themes (GTK2, GTK3), Gnome-Colors and Archdroid icon themes.
 - [pywal](https://gitlab.com/dylanaraps/pywal): `pywal` is a tool that generates a color palette from the dominant colors in an image.
 It also supports predefined themes and has over 250 themes built-in.
 You can also create your own theme files to share with others.